Joseph C. Kunz, Jr.

 In a time when so many speak of freedom while discarding the disciplines that make it possible, his voice is a bracing one.
 For he shows us, quietly but firmly, that the grace which redeems the man also refines his work, his wealth, and his world.

-—A reflection from a close friend and fellow writer, New York City, 2025
+—A friend, New York City, 2025